COLUMBIA GORGE Health Council Learning Collaborative

 As a mother of three grown children, Araceli describes herself as a compassionate and extroverted person who enjoys spending time in nature and with family.

-Apply for Financial Assistance or a Scholarship Below
+Apply for a Scholarship and Wraparound Financial Assistance

 CGHC Learning Collaborative CHW Certification Training